Casey Eichfeld: Early life

 Eichfeld was born to Steve and Kathy Eichfeld.
 He has a sister Erin and a brother Devon.
 He trained in dancing for seven years to improve balance and flexibility.
 Eichfeld took up canoeing aged 5; by the age of 8 he competed nationally and was a member of the national cadet team, and by 14 took part in international competitions.

 Career

 He and teammate Rick Powell were eliminated in the qualifying round of the C2 event at the 2008 Summer Olympics, finishing 11th.
 Eichfeld placed 14th in the C1 event at the 2012 Olympics.
 At the 2016 Rio Games, he finished 7th in the C1 event and 10th in the C2 event, with Devin McEwan.
+He also competed at the 2024 Summer Olympics in Paris, finishing 16th in the C1 event and 37th in kayak cross.

 On September 10, 2016, Eichfeld earned his first career medal in a major global race, when he took home bronze in the C1 event at the ICF Canoe Slalom World Cup Final in Tacen, Slovenia.

 In the C2 class he paddled with Rick Powell from 2006 to 2008.
 From 2011 to 2016 he was partnered by Devin McEwan.